Black-Photon/old-blog/pages/info.md

 ## My Ideal Job

 I've done many types of programming, and in general, it's a fun pasttime!
-But I have learned a few things over my experince - I'm not interested in:
+But I have learned a few things over my experience - I'm not interested in:
  - Web-Dev
  - Artificial Intelligence